noelwelsh/noelwelsh.com/content/posts/2025-01-17-codata-interpreter-terminal.md

 The modern terminal is an accretion of features that started with the [VT-100][vt-100] in 1978 and continues [to this day][kitty-kp].
 Most terminal features are accessed by reading and writing [ANSI escape codes][ansi-escape-code].
 There are lots of them, and they aren't all well documented.
-In this case study we'll work just with codes that change the text style.
+We will work just with codes that change the text style.
-This allows us to produce interesting output with a minimum of unnecessary complexity.
+This allows us to produce interesting output, and raises all the design issues we want to address, without adding unnecessary complexity.
-If comprehensiveness is your interest, I've been working on a [library][terminus] that extends these ideas.
+If comprehensiveness is your interest, I've been working on a [library][terminus] that extends the ideas here to a complete system.

 The code below all uses Scala 3.
 It is written so you can paste it into a file and run it with any recent version of Scala with just `scala <filename>`.
 The examples should work with any terminal from the last 40 odd years.